Mo379/TensorNets/Readme.md

 	pip install -r extras/includes/requirements.txt

+Due to dependency contradictions, you may have to install gym and supersuit individually outside of the above command, specifying the versions given at the bottom of the requirements file!!!

 ## Running tests
 To run the tests simply go into the APP directory and run the following command